aqjune/hol-light-materials/Setup.md

 ```

 Let's assume that you already have `run.sh` running on a bash(or zsh or any) terminal of a remote machine.
 Run these statements on the terminal.
-This will reserve port 30000 for the HOL server.
+This will reserve port 30000 for the HOL server. `{path to the server}` is the
+path to the `hol_server` directory.

 ```
 #directory "+threads";;